gershnik/repopulator/README.md

 pip install repopulator
 ```

+### Documentation

+Reference for public API is available at https://gershnik.github.io/repopulator/

 ### Sample Usage

 The basic outline of the usage is the same for all repository types: